Moosejaw Radio: Part 4: Crepes and Cigars and Spiders! Oh MY!

 Stranger, Stranger Things

 Speaking of the 80s, by far the boldest act of anti-American propaganda put out by the Canadian government in the history of our two nations was a tourism ad run in the early 80s with the tagline: “America Borders on the Magnificent”.
 Brilliant really, I loved it.
 However, written explicitly in that pithy line the Candians pretty much declared their forfeiture of any use of the word "America" or "American" to describe their part of the continent, didn't they?
-So what's all the fuss a-boot then?

 NEXT: Moosejaw Radio PART V: Quebec Has Lots of Water PREVIOUS